Inverse Q-Learning Done Right: Offline Imitation Learning in $Q^\pi$-Realizable MDPs: Primal-dual offline imitation learning

 Furthermore, we also note that \SPOIL shares similarities with the algorithm \texttt{AdVIL} proposed by \citet{swamy2021moments}.
 Specifically, both \SPOIL and \texttt{AdVIL} consider the same objective $\Loss$ but the two methods differ in their proposed algorithmic solutions and analytical approaches.
 Notably, \citet{swamy2021moments} employed simultaneous gradient descent-ascent updates that made little use of the specific problem structure, whereas we consider an asymmetric scheme where the policy player uses mirror descent and the $Q$-player plays the best response.
 Therefore, our approach is more akin to minimizing the function $\pi \mapsto \max_{Q \in \cQ} \Loss \spr*{\pi, Q}$ rather than using a primal-dual scheme.
 This is an important difference since Proposition~\ref{prop:decomp} makes evident that the best response update of the $Q$ player is crucial for our analysis.

 In what follows, we instantiate \SPOIL in two settings of particular interest, depending on the Q-function class being used.
-We first provide a set of results for linear function approximation (where the algorithm is very easy to implement and analyze) and for general function classes (where implementation and analysis are both less straightforward).
+We first provide a set of results for linear function approximation (where the algorithm is easy to implement and analyze) and for general function classes (where implementation and analysis are both less straightforward).
+We also discuss the convex case in Appendix~\ref{app:convexQ}.